Poon Lim: Shipwreck

-Lim was spotted by the crew of U-172 but instead of rescuing him, they laughed at him and waved him away.
-After about two hours in the water, Lim found and boarded a wooden life raft.
+Poon was spotted by the crew of U-172, but instead of rescuing him, they laughed at him and waved him away.
+After about two hours in the water, Poon found and boarded a wooden life raft.
 In the distance he saw another raft, carrying four or five men, who waved to him to join them.
-Lim thought they were some of the ship's DEMS gunners.
-But Lim had no means to propel his raft, and the two rafts drifted apart.
+Poon thought they were some of the ship's Defensively Equipped Merchant Ship (DEMS) gunners, but Poon had no means to propel his raft, and the two rafts drifted apart.

 Survival

 The raft was stocked with a can of fresh water containing 10 impgal, six boxes of hardtack, 2 lb of chocolate, ten cans of pemmican, five cans of evaporated milk, one bottle of lime juice, and one can of massage oil.
 It also had flares, two smoke pots, and a flashlight, with which to signal for help.